surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 4.21.1-dev.3 =
+= 4.21.1-dev.4 =

-(2019/01/27) Removed the "Create Missing WP Media Sizes" option (this feature is now permanently enabled).
-Added a new 'wpsso_product_attribute_names' filter for WooCommerce (Pro version).
+(2019/01/27) Added new product attribute name options for WooCommerce.
+Removed the "Create Missing WP Media Sizes" option.
+Added a new 'wpsso_product_attribute_names' filter for WooCommerce.

 = 4.21.0 =